Convert Absolute Links to Confluence Links

 Convert Absolute Links to Confluence Links handles links with anchors, but anchors are still difficult to use in Confluence because they contain the page name.
 If a link with an anchor does not work correctly before running this built-in script, the script will not fix it.

 Your base URL must be set correctly for this to work, and the base URL must match the full URLs in the pages.
-If it does not, then the links do not appear as candidates for rewriting.
+If it does not, the links do not appear as candidates for rewriting.

 Follow these steps to run the built-in script: